Reliable learning in challenging environments: Introduction

 \subsection{Summary of contributions}

 \begin{enumerate}[leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex]\itemsep=-4pt

 \item We propose robustly-reliable learners for test-time attacks which guarantee reliable learning in the presence of test-time attacks, and characterize the region of instance space where they are simultaneously robust and reliable.
 Specifically, under the realizable setting, for adversarial perturbations within metric balls around the test points, we use the radius of the metric ball as a natural notion of adversarial strength.
 We output a reliability radius $\eta$ with a guarantee that our prediction on a point is correct as long as it was perturbed with a distance less than $\eta$ (under a given metric).
-We further show that our proposed robustly-reliable learner achieves pointwise optimal values for this reliability radius: that is, no robustly-reliable learner can output a reliability radius larger than our learner for any point in the instance space.
-We further introduce a safely-reliable region, which captures the challenge caused by the adversary's ability to perturb a test point to cause a reduction in our reliability radius.
-As examples, for linear separators under log-concave distributions and for classifiers with smooth decision boundaries under nearly-uniform distributions, we show that the safely-reliable region is large (and as a consequence the robustly-reliable region is large as well).
+We further show that our proposed robustly-reliable learner achieves pointwise optimal values for this reliability radius: that is, no robustly-reliable learner can output a reliability radius larger than our learner for any point in the instance space (Theorem \ref{thm:rr-eta-l1}, \ref{thm:mball-l3-ub}).

+\item The pointwise optimal algorithm is easy to derive from our definition.
+We discuss a computationally efficient implementation of the optimal learners.
+(Section \ref{subsec: computational efficiency}).

-\item We discuss variants of these algorithms and guarantees appropriate for three different variants of adversarial losses studied in the literature: depending on whether the perturbed point must have the same label as the original point, or in lieu of this, whether the algorithm should predict the true label of the perturbed point, or the same label as the original point.
+\item We discuss variants of these algorithms and guarantees appropriate for three different variants of adversarial losses studied in the literature: depending on whether the perturbed point must have the same label as the original point, or in lieu of this, whether the algorithm should predict the true label of the perturbed point, or the same label as the original point (Definition \ref{def:losses}).

+\item We further introduce a safely-reliable region, which captures the challenge caused by the adversary's ability to perturb a test point to cause a reduction in our reliability radius (Definition \ref{def:srr}).
+As examples, we show that the safely-reliable region can be large for linear separators under log-concave distributions and for classifiers with smooth decision boundaries under nearly-uniform distributions and as a consequence, the robustly-reliable region is large as well (Theorem \ref{thm: SR-l1l2l3}).

 \item We extend this characterization to abstention-based reliable predictions for arbitrary adversarial perturbation sets, where we no longer restrict ourselves to metric balls.
-We again get a tight characterization of the robustly-reliable region.
+We again get a tight characterization of the robustly-reliable region (Theorem \ref{thm: rrr-l3-lb-general}).